RajidiSahithi/Session_10/README.md

 print("Min Loss = {}, Max LR = {}".format(min_loss, max_lr))
 </pre>
-* Always starting with maximum learning rates.
+* Always start with maximum learning rates.
-* If Learning Rate is negative either increase the number of epochs or decrease learning rate.
-By decreasing the learning rate Iam not able to get 90% of accuracy.
-So I incresed the number of epoches in lr schedular.
+* If the Learning Rate is negative either increase the number of epochs or decrease the learning rate.
+By decreasing the learning rate I am not able to get 90% of accuracy.
+So I increased the number of epoches in the lr scheduler.
-* The following LR Schedular is used the program
+* The following LR scheduler is used in the program
   ![lrfinder](https://github.com/RajidiSahithi/Session_10/blob/main/Images%20S10/LR%20Finder.png)
 <pre>
 scheduler = OneCycleLR(